Several pairs of eyes dedicated to each project

 Medical Technical Consultant

-As a General Practitioner with additional training in Orthopaedic Surgery and Emergency Medicine, David has over 20 years experience in both urban and rural hospital settings (Mt.
-Forest, Georgetown and Toronto).
-For the past 12 years David has primarily worked in the Operating Room as a Surgical Assistant on general surgery, obstetrics/gynecology, orthopaedic and plastic surgery cases.
+As a general practitioner with additional training in orthopaedic surgery and emergency medicine, David has over 20 years’ experience in both urban and rural hospital settings (Mt.
+Forest, Georgetown, and Toronto).
+For the past 12 years David has primarily worked in the operating room as a Surgical Assistant on general surgery, obstetrics/gynecology, orthopaedic, and plastic surgery cases.

-When not in the Operating Room, he can be found coordinating the Surgical Assistants for two sites of the Humber River Regional Hospital, as well as sitting on its Family Practice Executive Committee and Operating Room Operations Committee.
+When not in the operating room, he can be found coordinating the Surgical Assistants for two sites of the Humber River Regional Hospital, as well as sitting on its Family Practice Executive Committee and Operating Room Operations Committee.
 David also established the Ontario Medical Association’s Section for Surgical Assistants and currently acts as the Section Chair.
 David holds a Doctor of Medicine from The University of Western Ontario.

-Greg Michalski BSc.
-(Hons), BEd.
+Greg Michalski BSc (Hons), BEd

 Science and Education Technical Consultant

-Greg has held positions in both the public and private sectors, including the Ontario Science Centre as part of the Education Department and Crescent School for boys as a Science Teacher and Head of Grade 11.
+Greg has held positions in both the public and private sectors, including the Ontario Science Centre as part of the Education Department and Crescent School for boys as a sience tacher and Head of Grade 11.
 Establishing Grade 11 and 12 biology courses in South America and a new science laboratory in South Africa are examples of international education accomplishments.
 When not concocting experiments in the lab, Greg can be found on the squash court or track as he coaches some of Canada’s finest athletes.
 Greg holds an Honours Bachelor of Science degree (Biology) from The University of Western Ontario and earned his Bachelor of Education from the University of Toronto.